chokevin8/chokevin8.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 <b> Hi everyone, </b> my name is Kevin (Won June) Cho, and I'm an aspiring AI/DL researcher.
-I enjoy using various biological and medical data,
+I've used biological and medical data,
-such as RNA-Seq data or H&E images, to study problems in the field of biology and medicine, such as cancer diagnosis/genomics.
+such as H&E images and RNA-Seq data to study problems in the field of biology and medicine, such as cancer diagnosis/genomics.
+I'm always striving to
 <br>
 <br>
 I received a bachelor's degree of science (BS) in Chemical and Biomolecular Engineering from Johns Hopkins University.
 Currently, I'm pursuing a master's degree of science in engineering in Chemical and Biomolecular Engineering at the Johns Hopkins University.
 I'm currently pursuing research under